Self-Guided Tour of Walla Walla

 What is the Best Time to Visit Walla Walla Wine Region?

-The Walla Walla wine region is best visited in the spring and fall.
+A self-guided tour of Walla Walla is, in our opinion, best visited in the spring and fall.
 Bud break, budding flowers, and milder temperatures—yet warm enough to enjoy outdoor activities—are all signs of spring.
 Experience harvest in the fall and take advantage of the area’s outdoor haven.

 Narcissa Whitman (1808–1847), a Walla Walla Valley–bound missionary, saw grapevines and wine at Fort Vancouver when she arrived there in 1836.
 It’s conceivable that French Canadian fur traders who had arrived in the region that became known as “Frenchtown” at that time also planted grapevines in Walla Walla Valley.
 It is known that several early immigrants in the region planted several European grape varietals they had acquired from the Willamette Valley and France in the late 1850s and early 1860s.
 In the late half of the nineteenth century, Italian immigrants also established vines and produced wine.

 Early in the 1970s, Concord grape vineyards for juice production as well as some commercial endeavors to cultivate vinifera grapes and make the wine were planted in the Walla Walla Valley.
 Leonetti Cellar, which Gary Figgins bonded in 1977, was the first winery to make Walla Walla’s potential for a modern wine business known.
 These wineries’ merlots and cabernet sauvignons won prestigious awards in the 1980s.
 In 1984, the Walla Walla Valley was designated as an exceptional American Viticultural Area (AVA), with only four wineries and about 60 acres of vineyards.